21stcenturyna/21stcenturyna.github.io/index.md

 <p>14-17 August 2023: Conference dates</p>
 <p>15 August 2023: Banquet in Balliol College</p>

-## Timing
+## Conference program

 The conference will begin on the morning of 14 August and end at lunchtime on 17 August.
+The full conference program can be found here:
+<p<a href="TrefethenRetirementConference.pdf">>Open Conference Program </a>.</p>

 ## Registration